EducationPhD, University of California, Los Angeles, 2017

 The core question in his research is: “How can we bring material innovation in 2D atomic layers and 3D thin films towards ubiquitous electronics?”
 A future hardware will entail ubiquitous electronics requires higher performance, mechanically lower stiffness and self-power.
 His recent studies have revealed unique and universal methodologies to produce large-scale, freestanding and single-crystalline exotic materials, which satisfy the aforementioned requirement.
 Based on the discoveries, his team mainly focuses on three directions; i) developing material building blocks, freestanding 3D films and 2D atomic layers, and discovering new 3D/2D physical coupling phenomena and functional architectures, ii) developing advanced solar cells with the study of solid-state photovoltaic physics and iii) heterogeneous integration for self-powered ubiquitous electronics with AI cognitive function.

-Sang-Hoon Bae will join Washington University in St. Louis and Mckelvey Engineering as an assistant professor in summer 2021.
-He has been a postdoctoral research associate at Massachusetts Institute of Technology (MIT) under the supervision of Professor Jeehwan Kim before joining Washington University.
+Sang-Hoon Bae is an Assistant Professor in Mechanical Engineering and Materials Science.
+He was a postdoctoral research associate at Massachusetts Institute of Technology (MIT) under the supervision of Professor Jeehwan Kim before joining Washington University.
 He earned a doctorate in materials science and engineering from University of California, Los Angeles (UCLA) under the supervision of Professor Yang Yang in 2017.
-He earned bachelor's and master's degrees in materials science and engineering from Sungkyunkwan University (SKKU), Korea, under the supervision of professor Jong-Hyun Ahn in 2013.
+He earned bachelor's and master's degrees in materials science and engineering from Sungkyunkwan University (SKKU), Korea, under the supervision of Professor Jong-Hyun Ahn in 2013.
 He completed research internships at IBM T. J. Watson Research Center (2014) and Samsung Display (2010).